blbadger/blbadger.github.io/memory-models.md

 ![decoder options](/deep-learning/multi_headed_autoencoder.png)

-As long as we stick to the $d_m / n_h$ total projection dimension limitation, the number of inter-token parameters is
+As long as we stick to the $d_m / n_h$ total projection dimension limitation, the number of inter-token parameters for a model with $n_l$ layers and $n_{ctx}$ context is

 $$
-n_p = n_h * n_{ctx}^2 + 2 * d_m^2
+n_p = n_l (n_h * n_{ctx}^2 + 2d_m^2)
 $$

-whereas we have $n_{ctx}^2$ inter-token parameters for the 'flat' masked mixer, so we have a linear increase in inter-token parameters as the number of heads (ie 2x the parameters for 4 heads instead of 2).
-To see why this is the number of parameters, observe that each head has a corresponding convolution (with weight matrix of size $n_{ctx}^2$) and the input and output projections are of constant factor, in particular the output projection is size $d_m^2$ and the input $d_m*d_m *n_h / n_h$.
+whereas we have $n_p = n_l * n_{ctx}^2$ inter-token parameters for the 'flat' masked mixer.
+Therefore we have a linear increase in inter-token parameters as the number of heads in this scenario, with a constant factor for the addition of any head.
+To see how to arrive at this number, observe that each head has a corresponding convolution (with weight matrix of size $n_{ctx}^2$) and the input and output projections are unchanged as the number of heads increases, in particular the output projection is size $d_m^2$ and the input $d_m*d_m *n_h / n_h$, and each head contains one 1D convolution.

 For the case where $n_h=$ and we keep the concatenated projection dimension to be equal to $d_m$ as above, we have a notable increase in autoencoder training efficiency (see the figure below) relative to the 'flat' masked mixer which has no projections and only a single 1D-convolution.
+From the results below, it is clear that increasing the number of heads leads to greater training efficiency, and the gap between autoencoders with four or more heads and the flat masked mixer architecture is quite substantial, equivalent to more than 4x the training samples.

 ![decoder options](/deep-learning/mixer_heads_figure.png)

-Interestingly, however, the multi-headed mixer autoencoder experiences late training instabilities characterized by exploding gradient norm with a rapid rise in training and evaluation loss.
+Interestingly, however, the multi-headed mixer autoencoder experiences instabilities late in training manifesting in very rapidly exploding gradients for models with one or two heads.
+As this was observed early in training for autoencoders without causal masks, one straightforward explanation would be a problem with the multi-headed mixer's masks.
+We causally mask the convolution in each head, and a quick test shows that the encoder and decoder modules are indeed causal.
+A relatively straighforward solution for this problem would be to add a layer or RMS normalization to the concatenated projections, or add residuals across head elements.
+It is at present unclear why models with fewer heads would be more unstable to train than models with more heads.

+It is also noteworthy that there is such a large difference in training efficiencies for multi-headed versus flat masked mixers for autoencoders.
+One can estimate the increase in training efficiency by finding the number of samples required to reach a certain loss value, and in this case one requires more than 6x the number of samples for the flat masked mixer to approach the loss achieved by the 4- or 8-headed autoencoder.
+For comparison, the flat mixer requires only around 1.2x the number of samples to match the 4-headed mixer for causal language modeling tasks.

 ### Text Compression Background